jbyuki/instant.nvim/docs/design.md

 ----------------------

 * Edits in documents which are open should be intantenous
-* Edits in documents which are not open in client should be buffered and applied only in a fixed interval
+* Edits in documents which are not open in client should be buffered and are applied eventually (either when the user quits or the file is opened)

 UI
 --